 IOCO has a ramp outside on the parking lot side that leads into the lower hall, and a stair lift inside the lower hall that can transport people up the stairs on a mororized chair, however there are a couple of steps at the top of the stairs and a couple of steps into the sanctuary that need to be navigated, so it is unfortunately not properly or fully accessible.

 Whatever you are comfortable in.
 We have kids in soccer gear, adults in dress clothes or in casual comfort...jeans are fine too, there is no dress code.

 What should I bring?

 We have a wooden "offering box" inside the worship space at both sites and we have an online Giving page (below) explains all the various ways you can give if you so choose.
-Giving is a faith-response, and so if you find something here that nourishes you, you are welcome to respond with volunteer time, energy and/or funds.
+Giving is a faith-response, and so if you find something here that nourishes you, you are welcome to respond with volunteer time, talent, energy and/or money.